Posted on November 11 2015

 You can also create chocolate without having professional molds.
 Any plastic container or cupcake liner will make an adequate mold.

-Chocolate eternally in proper temper is a myth.
-Even in a correct environment; cool, dry, dark- chocolate will eventually come out of temper.
-It it will start to turn whitish.
-If you tempered correctly it can take about 6 months.
+Chocolate in eternal temper is a myth.
+Even in a correct environment: cool, dry, dark room- the chocolate will eventually come out of temper.
+It it will start to turn white and the texture will begin to get hard or granular.
+If you tempered correctly it can take about 6 months to 5 years.
 If you tempered so-so, it could take a week.
 If it all goes out of temper it is not a big deal, you can re-temper.